eclipse-thingweb/dart_wot/README.md

 More complex examples can be found in the `example` directory.

-## Additional information

-The package will be extended gradually over the upcoming months.
-Support for exposing Things will be added as well as more protocols and security schemes.

-Contributions are very welcome.
-You will soon be able to find guidelines for contributing to the package in a `CONTRIBUTING` file.
-Until then, you can already file issues for pointing out bugs or requesting features.
-You can also open PRs; these have to adhere the defined coding style and linter rules.
-Contributions will be licensed according to the project licenses (see below).

 ## License

 `dart_wot` is licensed under the 3-Clause BSD License.